aafulei/cpp-matrix-profile-with-dtw/README.md

 My originalities are

-1. adapting lower bound functions and using them to skip many unnecessary computations
+1. adapting lower bound functions to make them incrementally copmutable and then using them to skip many unnecessary calculations
-2. applying randomized local search within each column of the matrix
+2. applying randomized local search within each column of the matrix to quickly arrive at the minima

 ## What's in the Repo